Search over 0 Lakeland Terrier dogs across Australia

 Are Lakeland Terriers Family-Friendly?

-Lakeland Terriers are great family pets.
-They are loyal and loving, active and playful, and make great watchdogs.
-They get along well with children and other pets, too
+Lakeland Terriers make excellent family pets.
+They are loyal, loving, active, playful, and serve as great watchdogs.
+They get along well with children and other pets.

 Common Health Issues & Considerations